cstcood/CDD_AVDL/readme.md

-# Catching the Blackdog Easily: A Convenient Depression Diagnosis Method based on Audio-Visual Deep Learning
+# CDD_AVDL
-This is the official pytorch implement of "Catching the Blackdog Easily: A Convenient Depression Diagnosis Method based on Audio-Visual Deep Learning".
+This is the official pytorch implement of CDD_AVDL.

 The parameter of Layer fusion should hand compute in different task.
 The implement of parameter interface and process of training and test are omitted for commercial protection.